rajesh-sv/odin-landing-page/README.md

 # This is a practise project.

-The website will consist of a main landing page which shows information about few web novels.
+The webpage demonstrates a generic landing page of a website.